MuaCherish/Minecraft_By_Unity/README.md

 - V[3.17.0] ------------ Update Plan ------------- Portals & Special Dimensions
 - V[3.18.0] ------------ Update Plan ------------- Boss Battle System
 - V[4.0.0] ------------- Update Plan ------------- Better UI & Loading Style

+## ⚙️ Attention:
+  * If there is a font display issue during runtime, please place the font package in the Font folder inside the Assets directory in the Release.